Sleeping accommodation consists of 15 bunks situated in sets within different areas of the vessel.

 The sailing staff includes a Skipper, Mate and Bosun.
 As well as being trained and qualified to meet or exceed current regulations, all crew are checked by the Disclosure and Barring Service.

 Faramir is available for bookings from April to November.
-Please contact Michelle on 01621 776684 to discuss how we can accommodate your group.
+Please contact Chris on 01621 776684 to discuss how we can accommodate your group.

-Voyages can be booked by contacting Michelle who will be able to guide you through the process and tailor your voyage to your requirements and objectives.
+Voyages can be booked by contacting Chris, who will be able to guide you through the process and tailor your voyage to your requirements and objectives.